xoomsday/ler/README.md

         *   **Delete** the book from your library.
         *   **Reset the state** manually to Unread, Reading, or Finished.
-    *   **Local Storage**: EPUB files and user metadata are stored persistently in the browser's IndexedDB.
+    *   **Local Storage**: Book files and user metadata are stored persistently in the browser's IndexedDB.
 *   **Reader View**:
     *   **Remembers Your Place**: The application automatically saves your last reading position on every page turn and returns you to it when you reopen a book.
-    *   **Per-Book Display Settings**: Font size, line height, and font face (serif/sans-serif) are saved for each book individually and restored when the book is reopened.
+    *   **Per-Book Display Settings**:
+        *   **For EPUBs**: Font size, line height, and font face (serif/sans-serif) are saved for each book individually.
+        *   **For Comics**: The user's preferred reading direction and any manual spread overrides ("splits") are saved for each comic individually.
     *   **Dark Mode**: A simple toggle allows switching the entire application, including the book content, to a dark theme for comfortable night reading.
 The setting is saved globally.
     *   **EPUB Rendering**: Opens and displays EPUB files using the `epub.js` library.
-    *   **Table of Contents (TOC) & Bookmarking**: A unified overlay allows for easy navigation.
+    *   **Table of Contents (TOC) & Bookmarking**: A unified overlay (for EPUBs) allows for easy navigation.
 Users can jump to chapters via the TOC or create/delete/navigate to bookmarks.
 The view can be switched between TOC and Bookmarks without closing the overlay.
     *   **Immersive Reader Interface**:
         *   **Auto-Hiding Controls**: To minimize distractions, the top control bar and the side page-turn buttons automatically fade